BridgesUNCC/bridges-server-data-gutenberg/README.md

 }
 ```
 A books text may return a 404, this indicates that the text request was not successful when accessing Gutenberg

+> Note: Certain search types are not fully functioning as they should, date only returns the date that the Gutenberg entry was last edited/added to the database